-In this section, we present a method for the processing of hardware-independent quantum algorithms, which is based on the works of (Häner et al., 2018) and (McCaskey et al., 2020).
+In this section, we present a method for the processing of hardware-independent quantum algorithms, which is based on the works of Häner et al. [29] and McCaskey et al. [48].
 First, the required steps are presented and afterwards the following sections introduce available research works that can be integrated into the approach and provide an overview of open research questions for the different steps.

 The required processing steps for hardware-independent quantum algorithms are sketched in Figure 7.
 The inputs and outputs of the different steps are depicted by the arrows connecting them.
-First, the quantum algorithm is defined utilizing a vendor-agnostic quantum programming language, which should be standardized and comprise all relevant parts of quantum algorithms (McCaskey et al., 2020).
-Then, a hardware-independent optimization can be performed (see section 4.5), which, e.g., deletes unnecessary qubits or gates (Häner et al., 2018).
+First, the quantum algorithm is defined utilizing a vendor-agnostic quantum programming language, which should be standardized and comprise all relevant parts of quantum algorithms [48].
+Then, a hardware-independent optimization can be performed (see section 4.5), which, e.g., deletes unnecessary qubits or gates [29].

 Based on the optimized quantum algorithm, suitable quantum hardware is selected in the next step.
-For this, important properties characterizing the quantum algorithm, such as the required number of qubits or the utilized gate set, are retrieved (Suchara et al., 2013).
-Due to the limited quantum hardware in the NISQ era (Preskill, 2019), this information is important and can be used to select a quantum computer that can successfully execute the quantum algorithm.
-Furthermore, this selection can be based on different metrics, such as the error-probability, the occurring costs, or the set of vendors that are trusted by the user (McCaskey et al., 2020).
+For this, important properties characterizing the quantum algorithm, such as the required number of qubits or the utilized gate set, are retrieved [79].
+Due to the limited quantum hardware in the NISQ era [61], this information is important and can be used to select a quantum computer that can successfully execute the quantum algorithm.
+Furthermore, this selection can be based on different metrics, such as the error-probability, the occurring costs, or the set of vendors that are trusted by the by the user [48].

-After the selection of the quantum hardware to execute an algorithm, the algorithm must be translated from the vendor-agnostic quantum programming language to the quantum assembler of a vendor that supports the execution on the selected quantum hardware (McCaskey et al., 2020).
+After the selection of the quantum hardware to execute an algorithm, the algorithm must be translated from the vendor-agnostic quantum programming language to the quantum assembler of a vendor that supports the execution on the selected quantum hardware [48].
 Next, it can be compiled to an executable for the selected quantum hardware.
-For this, the available vendors usually provide suitable compilers (see section 4.4) (LaRose, 2019).
+For this, the available vendors usually provide suitable compilers (see section 4.4) [39].
 During the compilation process, hardware-dependent optimizations are performed.
 Finally, the executable can be deployed and executed on the selected quantum machine (see section 3.2).